 How should you talk about numbers?

-How should you talk to someone about interest rates, repayments, fees or other complex numerical information if they have the numeracy levels we’d expect of an 11 year old?
+How should you talk to someone about interest rates, repayments, fees or other complex numerical information if they have the numeracy levels we’d expect of a primary school child?
 What if you only have one page or a few bullet points to make your point clearly?

 Numerical jargon: what's the issue?

 Behavioral insights research has found that we get overwhelmed, confused and can lose focus when numerical information is presented in a way that we can’t make sense of.
 In the case of banks and financial services it’s been found that over complexity can even lead to a breakdown of trust from customers.

 So there are benefits for organisations who make every effort to present numbers and data with their readers’ numeracy levels in mind.
 They will be rewarded with happier, more satisfied, more attentive customers.

 National Numeracy is working with organisations to help them to take a 'Plain Numbers' approach.
 We can help you to think about customer or client numeracy levels, look at information they might be struggling with, and present it in a way which is easier to understand.
 This could involve help with a document, website, staff training or a full communications audit.
 We will help you to: